 - Whisk powdered sugar and almond flour in a bowl until well combined.
 Set aside.

-- Whip egg whites and vanilla to a nice bubbly foam.
+- Whip egg whites and vanilla to a bubbly foam.

-- As soon as you have a foam, slowly start adding the granulated sugar to the egg whites, continuing to beat until you have a glossy meringue that just barely holds stiff peaks.**
+- As soon as you have a foam, slowly start adding the granulated sugar to the egg whites, continuing to whip until you have a glossy meringue that just barely holds stiff peaks.**

-- Using a large round tip, pipe dollops of the batter (~1.5 inches in diameter each) onto two cookie sheets lined with parchment paper.
+- Using a large round tip, pipe dollops of the batter (~1.5 inches in diameter each) onto two cookie sheets lined with parchment paper or silicone baking mats.

 - If your macarons keep a little tip in the center, get your finger wet with a little bit of cold water and push the tip down.

-- Let the macarons sit at room temperature for 30 minutes.
+- Let the macarons sit at room temperature for at least 30 minutes.

 - Heat the oven to 280 degrees F.

-- Bake the macarons for 15 to 20 minutes, switching positions of the cookie sheets halfway through.
+- Bake the first baking sheet for 15 to 20 minutes, until the macarons are hard to the touch.

 - Once baked, leave the macarons in the oven, turn the oven off and open the oven door a crack.
 After 15 minutes, take the macarons out.